Xalior/nbn-oidc-provider/README.md

 Before deploying to production, ensure you have:

-1. Generated secure JWKS keys using `node generateJwks.js`
+1. Generated secure JWKS keys using `pnpm run generate-jwks`
 2. Set all required environment variables with secure values
 3. Configured proper database and cache connections
 4. Set up proper SMTP settings for email delivery